Frequently Asked Questions

 Yes, as long as you stay enrolled in an approved program of study and your course convenor approves your overseas enrolment.

-No, not unless you do not stay within an approved study program or you fail some classes.
+No, not unless you fail one or more units or you do not stay within an approved study program.

 No. You are liable to pay only University of Canberra fees and receive a tuition fee waiver overseas.